COSTI REQUIRES GENERAL COUNSELLOR FOR ITS

 - Possession of a valid First Aid/CPR training certificate is required.

-- Possession of a valid Naloxone training certificate is required.
+- Possession of a valid Naloxone training certificate or equivalent is required.

 - Required to provide a valid Vulnerable Sector Screening (VSS) Police check.
 The VSS must have been completed within past 6 months.